Eton wall game: History

+The background represents the wall game: the College X's purple and the Oppidan X's orange.

 A possible early reference to the wall game occurs in the anonymously-published reminiscences of Henry John Blake (born 1791).
 Blake reports that he was "going away with the ball in style towards the goal, a large tree" when he was fouled by an opponent.

-Between 1811 and 1822, "[f]ootball was almost confined to the Wall game, and at most forty players, mostly constant", although there were also "occasional trifling games in the open [i.e., the Field game], rare in interval and rare in players".
+Between 1811 and 1822, "football was almost confined to the Wall game, and at most forty players, mostly constant", although there were also "occasional trifling games in the open [i.e., the Field game], rare in interval and rare in players".